Terms and Conditions

 When you access betterment.com, our mobile applications, and our other online services and websites (collectively, the “Platform”) you are agreeing to be bound by the following Terms and Conditions, the Privacy Policy, and the Copyright and Intellectual Property Policy on your own behalf and on behalf of any organization you represent (collectively, “you” or “your”).
 Please review them carefully.

-Section 16 (“Dispute Resolution; Agreement to Arbitrate”) requires you and Betterment to resolve most claims against each other by way of individual, binding arbitration.
-Section 17 (“Class Action Waiver”) also contains a binding class action waiver.
+Section 16 (“Arbitration Agreement”) requires you and Betterment to resolve most claims against each other by way of individual, binding arbitration, and also contains a binding class action waiver.
 Please read both sections carefully, as they affect your legal rights.
 By agreeing to these Terms and Conditions, you and Betterment agree to resolve most claims solely on an individual basis and not as a class arbitration, class action, or any other kind of representative proceeding.
 You and Betterment are each waiving the right to trial by a jury.
-If you do not wish to arbitrate disputes, you may opt out of arbitration by following the instructions provided in Section 16.12.
+If you do not wish to arbitrate disputes, you may opt out of arbitration by following the instructions provided in Section 16.10.

 2. General Information

 The provision of advisory and brokerage services to Betterment retail clients is governed by the Betterment client agreements or, for clients pre-funding with a basic login and password that are solely receiving non-discretionary advice, the simple and supplementary services client agreements.
 The provision of advisory and brokerage services to Betterment Advisor Solutions clients is governed by the Betterment Advisor Solutions client agreements.
 The provision of advisory and brokerage services to 401(k) plans and their participants is governed by the service agreements between Betterment and plan sponsors, as well as separate Participant Terms & Conditions.
 The provision of services by Betterment Financial LLC is governed by the Betterment Checking Terms and Conditions.
-Each of the foregoing agreements, collectively and individually, are referred to herein as the “Client Agreements.”
+Each of the foregoing agreements, collectively and individually, are referred to herein as the “Client Agreements” and any individual bound by them, a “Client”.
 You should read any applicable Client Agreements carefully before determining whether to engage Betterment to provide you with advisory, brokerage, and/or other financial services.

+The Platform is offered and supported by Betterment LLC, and any dispute or Claim arising under these Terms and Conditions governing the use of the Platform should be directed to Betterment LLC pursuant to Section 16 below.
 In general, references to “Betterment,” “us,” “our”, or “we” on the Platform refer to “Betterment LLC”.
-However, for purposes of these Terms and Conditions, the term “Betterment” refers collectively to Betterment LLC, Betterment Securities, Betterment Advisors Solutions, Betterment for Business LLC, and Betterment Financial LLC, as well as their respective affiliates, partners, agents, and employees.
+For purposes of these Terms and Conditions, the term “Betterment” refers collectively to Betterment LLC and services it offers to Clients directly and through its Betterment Advisors Solutions and Betterment at Work business lines, as well as its respective affiliates, partners, agents, and employees.

 3. Use of the Platform